 Los Angeles is vast, both in population and square mileage.
 A visit here can be quite daunting -- and expensive -- without the proper planning.
 This travel guide for Los Angeles provides money-saving tips to enhance the quality of your time in L.A.

 Los Angeles Magazine offers an Internet guide to restaurants arranged by price, cuisine and other choices.
-Another good source is the Essential Guide to Los Angeles restaurants.
-The name is somewhat deceiving, because 16 cities in the region are included.
 Rich ethnic diversity results in some of the best restaurant choices anywhere.
 Be open to these opportunities, especially if they aren't available in your hometown.
 They're worth a budget splurge.

 Where to Stay

 It really pays to shop for hotel bargains prior to your trip.
 In addition to the chains, some of America's most popular hostels are here, too: Orbit Hotel (formerly Banana Bungalow) is on Melrose Avenue in Hollywood.
 Another is Venice Beach Samesun hostel.

 On weekends, El Segundo hotels (south of LAX) catering to business travelers during the week frequently make deals to fill rooms.
 Four-star for under $250: The Standard Hotel sometimes offers discount rates with its great location.

 Important: Weigh price and location carefully in Los Angeles.
 Travel times are lengthy here, and a remote bargain is no bargain at all.